jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) if the person makes a taxable supply, market value means the market value minus any GST that would be charged on the supply:
   (b) this subsection does not apply to a transfer under a relationship agreement.
 Loss or theft
-(6) The consideration that a person derives from the event described in section EE 47(3) is the amount of insurance, indemnity, or compensation they receive for the loss or theft (amount A).
+(6) The amount that a person derives from the event described in section EE 47(3) is the amount of insurance, indemnity, or compensation they receive for the loss or theft (amount A).
 If the person is a registered person, amount A does not include the amount, if any, of GST charged on amount A to the extent to which amount A is treated as being consideration received for a supply of services by the registered person under section 5(13) of the Goods and Services Tax Act 1985.
 Unused geothermal well brought into use
-(7) The consideration that a person derives from the event described in section EE 47(6) is the amount of the deduction for depreciation loss allowed under section EE 39(4).
+(7) The amount that a person derives from the event described in section EE 47(6) is the amount of the deduction for depreciation loss allowed under section EE 39(4).
 Irreparable damage
-(8) The consideration that a person derives from the event described in section EE 47(4) is the amount of insurance, indemnity, or compensation they receive for the irreparable damage (amount A).
+(8) The amount that a person derives from the event described in section EE 47(4) is the amount of insurance, indemnity, or compensation they receive for the irreparable damage (amount A).
 If the person is a registered person, amount A does not include the amount, if any, of GST charged on amount A to the extent to which amount A is treated as being consideration received for a supply of services by the registered person under section 5(13) of the Goods and Services Tax Act 1985.
 Repossession
-(9) The consideration that a person derives from the event described in section EE 47(5) is the item’s cost minus the net amount paid.
+(9) The amount that a person derives from the event described in section EE 47(5) is the item’s cost minus the net amount paid.
 Two qualifications are—
-  (a) if the person is a registered person, the consideration that the person derives does not include any GST charged on a taxable supply they make:
+  (a) if the person is a registered person, the amount that a person derives does not include any GST charged on a taxable supply they make:
   (b) net amount paid means the amount paid by the buyer to the seller for the item under the contract minus any amount refunded by the seller to the buyer.
 Other items
-(10) The consideration that a person derives from the disposal of an item along with any other item, or from the occurrence of an event involving an item that also involves other items, is the item’s market value.
+(10) The amount that a person derives from the disposal of an item along with any other item, or from the occurrence of an event involving an item that also involves other items, is the item’s market value.
 Two qualifications are—
   (a) if the person makes a taxable supply, market value means the market value minus any GST that would be charged on the supply:
   (b) this subsection does not apply to a transfer under a relationship agreement.
 Item leaving New Zealand permanently
-(11) The consideration that a person derives from the event referred to in section EE 47(10) is described in section EZ 21(1) (Sections EE 45 and EE 47: permanent removal: allowance before 1 April 1995).
+(11) The amount that a person derives from the event referred to in section EE 47(10) is described in section EZ 21(1) (Sections EE 45 and EE 47: permanent removal: allowance before 1 April 1995).

 ### EE 46 Items for purposes of section EE 44
 Items to which sections EE 48 to EE 52 apply